nicolaspearson/kubernetes.api.gateway/README.md

 If you do not have the required images for this project you will need to build them from existing repositories.

+1. Clone the React project: `git clone https://github.com/nicolaspearson/react.antd.fuse.git`
+2. Clone the Node API Gateway project: `git clone https://github.com/nicolaspearson/node.api.gateway.git`
-1. Open the project: `cd react.kraken.client`
+3. Open and build the React project: `cd react.antd.fuse && docker-compose build`
-2. Open the api project: `cd node.api.gateway`
+4. Open and build the API project: `cd node.api.gateway && docker-compose build`
-2. Build the images: `docker-compose up --build`
-3. View built images: `docker image ls`
+5. Verify the built images: `docker image ls`

 ### Deployment